Isle of Bute: Transport

 During summer, the paddle steamer Waverley calls at Rothesay on regular cruises.

 There is a regular bus service along the eastern coast road, and a daily service connecting the island with Argyll and the western Highlands and Islands.
 Many independent holidaymakers use the island as a stepping stone from Glasgow and Ayrshire to western Scotland using this route.
 In summer an open-top bus tours the island leaving from Guildford Square by the ferry at 1030, 1200, 1430, and 1600.

 The main ferry to the island leaves from Wemyss Bay, a village on the A78, the coast road between Glasgow and Ayr.
 Wemyss Bay is connected with trains running to Glasgow Central station.
 On the same line is Paisley Gilmor Street which provides a bus link to Glasgow Airport.

-There is an ad hoc link between Glasgow Pacific Quay and Port Bannatyne Marina by Loch Lomond Seaplanes, which has a journey time of 17 minutes.
+Loch Lomond Seaplanes provided an occasional link between Glasgow Pacific Quay and Port Bannatyne Marina, a journey time of 17 minutes.
+The company ceased trading on 11 April 2025.

-There is also another route, which runs from Loch Fad to Loch Lomond; however, this has not been set into action.
-The route is also run by Loch Lomond Seaplanes.